calstar/EngineDesign/examples/pintle_engine/README_full_engine_optimizer.md

   - A short vector of **initial thermal protection guesses**:
     - Ablative liner initial thickness (if `ablative_cooling.enabled`).
     - Graphite insert initial thickness (if `graphite_insert.enabled`).
-  - Each has simple bounds, e.g. 3–20 mm for ablative, 3–15 mm for graphite.
+  - Each has simple bounds, e.g., 3–20 mm for ablative, 3–15 mm for graphite.

 - **Objective**
   - Deep‑copies the current `optimized_config`, applies the trial thicknesses, and runs: